yiisoft/yii2/docs/guide/input-forms.md

 }
 ```

-In the code above we're using `indexBy` when retrieving models from database to make array indexed by model ids.
-These
+In the code above we're using `indexBy` when retrieving models from the database to populate an array indexed by model ids.
-will be later used to identify form fields. `loadMultiple` fills multiple models with the form data coming from POST
+These will be later used to identify form fields. `loadMultiple` fills multiple models with the form data coming from POST
 and `validateMultiple` validates all models at once.
 In order to skip validation when saving we're passing `false` as
 a parameter to `save`.